-Should any constituent have issues accessing VA benefits or need help with other issues involving a federal agency, please contact my office.
+Should any constituent veteran have issues with the VA or need help with other issues involving a federal agency, please contact my office at 859-219-1366.

 More on Veterans